Self-Employed can claim up to £6,570 as a second grant to cover lost income in June, July and August.

 Below we answer the most popular questions regarding this second and final grant for the Self-Employed.

-The HMRC online service to claim the second Self-Employed grant will be available in August 2020.
+The HMRC online service to claim the second Self-Employed grant is available now.
+To make your claim visit the following webpage HMRC Self-Employed August Grant.

-The Self-Employed grant claim in August will be paid within a few days of applying.
-The first claim was typically paid within a week.
+The Self-Employed grant claim will be paid within 6 working days of applying.

 The first Self-Employment grant paid 80% of regular profits for 3 months up to a maximum of £7,500.00.